CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_03.md

 ![ICDC Explore Dashboard](./rna-seq-images/icdc-explore-dashboard.png "ICDC Explore Dashboard")

 !!! info
     The ICDC Dashboard makes it very simple to load files of interest into the "My Files" Cart page.
-After applying desired filters, either click on the Add Assoicated Files for All button to add files for every case listed in the Dashboard table or select cases of interest by clicking on the checkboxes and then click on the Add Files for Selected Cases button.
-For this tutorial we will select a total of 6 cases.
+After applying desired filters, either click on the Add Files for All Cases button to add files for every case listed in the Dashboard table or explicitly select cases of interest by clicking on the checkboxes and then click on the Add Files for Selected Cases button.
+For this tutorial we will select a total of 6 cases and add files for those cases.

 ## Step 2: Add files to the Cart
 * From within the Dashboard table click on the checkbox corresponding to 3 healthy controls and 3 diseased canines
 * Click on the <span class="highlight_button">Add Files for Selected Cases</span> button